-58.3 Duration: The courses cover a period of six months (September - April) and are given as follows:
+59.3 Duration: The course covers a period of six months (September - April) and comprises:

 Instruction at Trinity College: This is given during two winter terms (September - April) in anatomy of the female pelvis, embryology of the pelvic viscera, physiology of reproduction, gynaecological and obstetric pathology and its practical application.
 Days and hours of instruction in Trinity College are announced at the beginning of the session in September, and only those members of the class who have regularly attended the courses of instruction provided are permitted to enter for the examination.